 This report is being made available "as is" for informational and educational purposes only.
-You acknowledge and agree that if you rely on any information in the report, you do so solely at your own risk.
-C40 Cities Climate Leadership Group Inc. makes no representations or warranties of any kind, express or implied, about the report, including, but not limited to, about the completeness, accuracy, reliability, suitability or otherwise and expressly disclaims any warranty of merchantability, fitness for a particular purpose, non-infringement, and otherwise regarding the report and its content.
+You acknowledge and agree that your own risk.
+C40 Cities Climate Leadership Group Inc. makes no representations or warranties of any kind, express or implied, about the report, including, but not limited to, about the completeness, content.
 C40 Cities Climate Leadership Group Inc. will not be liable for any damages of any nature, including, but not limited to, direct, indirect, incidental, special, consequential damages or under any legal or equitable theory in connection with any use of the report for any purpose.